go-critic/go-critic/docs/overview.md

 `switchTrue` is syntax-only checker (fast).<a name="typeSwitchVar-ref"></a>
 ## typeSwitchVar
-Detects type switches that can benefit from type guard clause with variable
+Detects type switches that can benefit from type guard clause with variable.

 **Before:**
 ```go